-Are you an Administrator looking to set up asset relations?
-Read our create and manage asset relations article.
+Are you an Administrator looking to set up asset relations so they can be added to your assets?
+Read our separate article on how to create and manage asset relations.

 What are asset relations?

-Combine asset relations with list rules to filter how related assets display within rows; examples include defining the order of assets and sorting on the asset status, e.g., live or upcoming.
+You can make further use of asset relations in list rules by using them to filter how related assets display within rows - for example, defining the ordering of assets or sorting on the asset status (e.g., live or upcoming).

 - Select the tab (asset relation display name) you require.
-The icon(s) to the right of the Add an asset field indicates which asset types can be added (defined by an Administrator).
-In the example above, the "Clips" tab only allows "Program" assets to be added here.
+The icon(s) to the right of the Add an asset field indicates which asset types can be added.
+In the example above, only Program assets can be added to the Clips tab.

 - Enter a search term to view matching assets of the relevant type.